-Rebecca Snyder has a M.S. in Marine Biology from the Florida Institute of Technology and is hugely experienced in conducted visual and acoustic marine mammal surveys from a variety of platforms.
+Stephanie Barnicoat has an MSc in Biological Diversity from University of Plymouth and is hugely experienced in conducting visual and acoustic marine mammal surveys all around the globe.

 Delegates who complete the PSO training course can progress to the three-day Passive Acoustic Monitoring (PAM) Level 1 course.
 PAM provides PSOs with an additional tool to detect marine mammal species.
 The PAM Level 1 course will equip you with the skills required to become an offshore PAM operator while widening your knowledge of acoustic monitoring and increasing your understanding of industry requirements for environmental mitigation.
 Delegates may also wish to extend their knowledge on our BioAcoustics Course.